kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 The certification gives you a base to build the rest of your knowledge and understanding of the AWS ecosystem.

-Developer - Associate focuses
-on serverless technologies like AWS Lambda and API Gateway.
+The Developer certification, at least in 2018, focuses on serverless technologies like AWS Lambda and API Gateway.
 It touches on the code-related suite of tools for AWS as well, such as CodeDeploy and CodePipeline.

 The SysOps Administrator certificate covers deploying, managing, and operating services.
 The earlier versions of the certification covered similar ground to Solutions Architect.
-I suspect the 2018 update will focus on serverless technologies, like AWS X-Ray.
+I suspect the 2018 update will also include serverless technologies, like AWS X-Ray.

 ### Specialty Certifications